What is quality improvement in healthcare?

 Survey best practice #2: Collect responses in real-time

 Quality improvement is nearly impossible without timely feedback.
-Many healthcare organizations still rely on regulatory paper surveys for patient feedback; the delayed reporting methods for these surveys makes it very difficult to drive meaningful action from the results.
+Many healthcare organisations still rely on regulatory paper surveys for patient feedback; the delayed reporting methods for these surveys makes it very difficult to drive meaningful action from the results.
 A platform that delivers survey response data in real-time is essential to healthcare improvement.

 Survey best practice #3: Reach out through all channels